michael-poten/smart-deadlines/README.md

 # Smart Deadlines

-The [Trello](https://trello.com/) Power-Up 'Smart Deadlines' can be used to distribute estimations on cards over appointments in your iCal-Calendar.
+The [Trello](https://trello.com/) Power-Up 'Smart Deadlines' can be used to distribute estimations on cards over appointments in your iCal-calendar.
 The calculated dates are set as due date in the given cards of the list.

-**Important: The origin iCal-Calendar is only imported and will never be changed.**
+**Important: The origin iCal-calendar is only imported and will never be changed.**

 ![](https://raw.githubusercontent.com/michael-poten/smart-deadlines/master/images/lists.PNG)